macccorehenni/ten-stories/Main Story/manuscript.md

 After the song finished, Anna got taken to the hospital, with her final words through the bonds being, "You're in charge, Celesteia."

 [^1]: Static-P.  Nightmares.

+---

+# The College of the Unheard Chapter 1

 # Chapter 1 — And Thus, the Ten